NCAR/sfit-processing-environment/README.md

 # sfit4 - pre/post processing python package distribution

 Python package used for pre and post-processing of sfit4.
-This package is recommended for the pending release of [SFIT4 v1](https://github.com/NCAR/sfit-core-code/releases/tag/V1.0.5)
+This package is recommended for the release of [SFIT4 v1.0](https://github.com/NCAR/sfit-core-code/tree/Official_Release_1.0)

 Python package used for: